alFrame/ComfyUI-AF-EditGeneratedPrompt/README.md

-# IMPORTANT: This node will retire, as it's been released as part of a node pack and released via the ComfyUI Registry!
+# IMPORTANT: This node will retire

+### It is now part of a node pack and will be released via the ComfyUI Registry!

 You can find the node pack here: [https://github.com/alFrame/ComfyUI-AF-Pack-Prompt-Nodes](https://github.com/alFrame/ComfyUI-AF-Pack-Prompt-Nodes)

 **Please remove this node and install the node pack instead.**

+---

 # ComfyUI-AF-EditGeneratedPrompt